citp/privacy-policy-historical/t/te/tem/temando.com.md

 **As a general proposition,  we do not sell or rent any personal information about you to any third party for marketing purposes.**

-**Advertisers
+ **Advertisers  **

-**We do aggregate personal information and disclose such information in aggregate to advertisers and for other marketing and promotional purposes.
+We do aggregate personal information and disclose such information in aggregate to advertisers and for other marketing and promotional purposes.
 However, in these situations, we do not disclose to these entities any information that could be used to personally identify you.

 **Legal Requests
-**Temando cooperates with law enforcement inquiries and other third parties to enforce laws, intellectual property and other rights.
+**Temando cooperates with law enforcement inquiries and other third parties to enforce laws, intellectual property, to comply with a subpoena, bankruptcy proceedings, or similar legal process; and other rights.
 Local, and international law enforcement agents can request and may receive your personal information.

 **Merger, Acquisition and Sale
 **If Temando is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.